Reflection-Driven Self-Optimization 6G Agentic AI RAN via Simulation-in-the-Loop Workflows

 \subsubsection{Solver Agent}

-Tasked with mathematical problem-solving, this agent selects appropriate solvers (e.g., IPOPT for continuous convex problems, CBC for integer programming) based on the problem structure from the Scenario Agent.
-It interfaces with the Simulation Agent to gather real-time network parameters (e.g., channel state information) required for optimization and converts solver outputs (e.g., power allocation vectors) into actionable configurations for the simulator.
-The Solver Agent also validates constraints (e.g., maximum transmit power limits) using a constraint parser ensuring feasibility before forwarding decisions to the Simulation Agent.
+Tasked with mathematical execution, this agent selects appropriate optimization algorithms (e.g., IPOPT for continuous convex problems, CBC for integer programming) based on the structural decomposition provided by the Scenario Agent.
+It interfaces with the simulation environment to acquire real-time network states (e.g., channel state information) and converts solver outputs into actionable configuration vectors in the simulation layer.